61 East 4th Street, 1st Floor

-- If you are trying to reach the Cooper Square Mutual Housing Association (“the MHA”), their address is 59-61 E 4th St, 3rd floor, NY, NY 10003, phone: (212) 477-5340, email: email@example.com.
-They are the management company for many residential buildings and storefronts on East 3rd and 4th Streets.
-(If you have questions about their co-op lottery from April 2014, please ask them).
+- If you are trying to reach the Cooper Square Mutual Housing Association (“the MHA”), and/or have questions about their co-op lottery from April 2014, go to their website here.
 We (the Cooper Square Committee) do not own or manage any buildings.

 - If you have an active court case and are certain you need a lawyer’s representation, click here.

 - We do not provide computer access to the public.
 Free computer access is available at the Ottendorfer NYPL branch at 135 2nd Ave.